dmiller/clojure-clr-next/_drafts/2021-08-31-persistent-hash-map.md

         member this.equiv(o) = ... maybe more on this later ...
 ```

-Other than cheating a little by deferring `IPersistentCollection.cons` to the yet-to-appear `IPersistentMap.cons`, perhaps this is self-explanatory.
-We see here the first of our delegations to the node class: `getNodeSeq()`.
+A standard trick is to define `IPersistentCollection.cons` in terms of the yet-to-appear `IPersistentMap.cons`.
+We see here the first of our delegations to the node type: `getNodeSeq()`.

 Onward to the more map-specific interfaces.